-MEBA 352 Consumer Behavior (3 semester hours)
+MEBA 352 - Consumer Behavior

 Description: This course includes an understanding of consumer behavior in the digital marketplace and the foundation for digital marketing strategy.
 The student is introduced to consumer segmentation, use of consumer research, and trends in adoption of digital media.
 Exploration for channels of digital communications including desktop, mobile, tablet, gaming and TV are discussed and analyzed.
 The student is shown how to plan and execute basic consumer research using digital tools and the use of CRM (customer relationship management) tools to track and market to different consumer types.
-Offered as needed.
+Offered As needed.

-MEBA 354 Integrated Marketing Communications (3 semester hours)
+MEBA 354 - Integrated Marketing Communications

 Description: Agencies and individuals need to possess expertise in professional marketing practices and mediums.
 Integrated marketing merges all aspects of marketing communication such as advertising, sales promotion, public relations, direct marketing and social media, through a mix of tactics, methods, channels, media and activities into a unified user-centric strategy.
 Through critical evaluation and marketplace analysis, the student applies theories, utilizes frameworks, examines case studies, and integrates marketing practices in both team and individual projects.
-Offered as needed.
+Offered As needed.

-MEBA 360 Healthcare Systems (3 semester hours)
+MEBA 360 - Healthcare Systems